What paid family and sick leave does Connecticut require in 2026?

 | Statutes | Conn.
 Gen. Stat. § 31-57r et seq. (sick leave); § 31-49e et seq.
 (PFMLA); § 31-51kk et seq.
 (CT FMLA); 29 U.S.C. § 2601 (federal FMLA) | ||

-Connecticut has its own state-level FMLA statute that overlays the federal one at slightly different thresholds.
-The state law applies at 75-plus employees (versus 50 federal) and uses a 1,000-hour eligibility test (versus 1,250 federal).
-The state entitlement is 16 weeks in a 24-month period, versus 12 weeks in a 12-month period under federal law.
+Connecticut has its own state-level FMLA statute that overlays the federal one at very different thresholds.
+Since the 1 January 2022 reform, the state law applies to every employer with 1 or more employees (versus 50-plus within 75 miles under federal law) and uses a 3-consecutive-months service test with no hours requirement (versus 12 months plus 1,250 hours federal).
+The state entitlement is 12 weeks in a 12-month period, plus up to 2 additional weeks for a serious health condition resulting in incapacitation during pregnancy.
 CT FMLA runs alongside PFMLA and supplies the job-protection right that PFMLA itself does not embed.
 The PFMLA pays the wages.
 The CT FMLA protects the job.

 Yes.
 An employer may opt out of state PFMLA by offering a private plan approved by the Connecticut Paid Leave Authority that equals or exceeds every state-plan benefit on every dimension.